andrewthauer/dotfiles/README.md

 - `bin` - Contains various scripts (added to `$PATH`)
 - `config` - Contains all configuration files
-- `modules` - Contains various topic based modules
+- `modules` - Contains topic based modules
 - `local` - Used for local environment customizations
 - `system` - Used for OS specific settings & scripts